roman-rodent/rad-pick-walk/README.md

 To navigate use UP and DOWN.
 CTRL + UP/DOWN will add the node to the selected set.

-There are no out-of-the-box keybindings for LEFT and RIGHT, but you can bind whatever keys you want to the "jsPickWalkLeft", "jsPickWalkRight", "jsPickWalkAddLeft", "jsPickWalkAddRight"
+There are no out-of-the-box keybindings for LEFT and RIGHT, but you can bind whatever keys you want to the "radPickWalkLeft", "radPickWalkRight", "radPickWalkAddLeft", "radPickWalkAddRight" commands.

 ###Creating Relationships
-Go to the JsPickWalk shelf and click the button to open the UI.
+Go to the RadPickWalk shelf and click the button to open the UI.

 The general workflow is:
 * Select a node and click the centre button to set it as the source node